 Is it art that makes us human?

 Art has the power to transcend boundaries, evoke profound shared emotions, and transform lives and entire societies.
 Powerful art reflects and creates, challenges and validates, makes bold statements and asks necessary questions.
-We are now entering a new era of societal disruption and unprecedented technological proliferation.
-In this time, what is the role of art in protecting and empowering our humanity?
-Whether it’s a film that helps bridge gaps between enemies, or a performance art piece that expresses our inner beauty, or a sculpture depicting a modern injustice to awaken our inner conscience, we’re looking for groundbreaking artists exploring what it means to create human-centered art in an age of disruption.
+We are in an era of both profound societal disruption and unprecedented technological proliferation.
+What is the role of art in protecting and empowering our humanity?
+Whether it’s a film that helps bridge gaps between enemies, or a performance piece that expresses inner beauty, or a sculpture depicting a modern injustice to awaken our inner conscience, we’re looking for groundbreaking artists exploring what it means to create human-centered art in an age of uncertainty and disruption.
 We are looking for art and artists that nurture our innermost humanity.
 How do we protect and nurture our hearts amidst great upheavals?
 How do we champion the timeless depth, joy, and soul of the human spirit amidst all of the rapid and often chaotic changes in today’s world?

 Main topic: An artistic endeavor that spotlights our inner humanity and human spirit in the midst of a technological revolution and/or societal upheaval.